 In order to overcome these weaknesses mentioned, the following areas must be considered.
 First, the current program management and operation system must be improved for enhancing program quality.
 Specifically the new contraceptive acceptors in their 20s or with low parity must be recruited for birth spacing and offered more choice of contraceptive method.
-The management skills including program planning, monitoring and supervision for the local program managers at all levels should be strengthened.
+The management functions including program planning, monitoring, and supervision should be decentralized, and the program management skills for the local program managers should be strengthened.
 And the distribution of contraceptive services must be gradually shifted from the government supported program to the self-supporting programs.